osmandapp/web/main/docs/user/map/tracks/index.md

 </Tabs>

-Tap the [My Location](../../map/interact-with-map.md#my-location--zoom) button to have the map view and graph synchronized with your location.
+Tap the [My Location](../../map/interact-with-map.md#my-location--zoom) button to get the map view and graph synchronized with your location.
 In this case, the **graph scale** will remain the same, and the **bar information** will be fixed to 1/4 to the left.
 As you move, the **graph will slide** from left to right, displaying information ahead of your track.
 This feature is useful for hiking and cycling while navigating, although no other widgets are displayed on this screen.

 ## Related Articles